TrystanLea/blog/pages/en/introduction.md

 The house is really near both Claire’s new work and the OpenEnergyMonitor office cutting down our driving mileage significantly from the years before where I lived 20 miles further from the office and Claire lived in South Wales.

-Since moving in we have done the basics such as painted, installed an induction hob, fixed the leak in the shed and switched to a green electricity tariff with Ecotricity :)
+Since moving in we have done the basics such as painted, installed an induction hob, fixed the leak in the shed and switched to a green electricity tariff.
+Then in early January 2019 we installed an Air-source heat pump which has been working really well see: [Heat pump: One year on, model vs measured](heatpump-oneyear).

-The next series of blog posts will explore the building fabric, heating requirement and heating system options in detail, and I will be using of course the open source monitoring and energy assessment tools that we have developed at OpenEnergyMonitor as part of the process.
+The next series of blog posts will explore the building fabric, heating requirement and heating system in detail, and I will be using of course the open source monitoring and energy assessment tools that we have developed at OpenEnergyMonitor as part of the process.